 Qualified blood collector vehicle.
-A qualified blood collector vehicle is a vehicle that was used by a qualified blood collector organization at least 80% of the time during the prior tax period for the purpose of collection, storage, or transportation of blood.
-For the tax period in which the vehicle is first placed into service, the qualified blood collector organization must certify that the organization reasonably expects the vehicle to be used at least 80% of the time during the tax period for the purpose of collection, storage, or transportation of blood.
+A qualified blood collector vehicle is a vehicle at least 80% of the use of which during the prior tax period was by a qualified blood collector organization for the collection, storage, or transportation of blood.
+A vehicle first placed in service in a tax period will be treated as a qualified blood collector vehicle for the tax period if the qualified blood collector organization certifies that the organization reasonably expects at least 80% of the use of the vehicle by the organization during the tax period will be in the collection, storage, or transportation of blood.